 Monsignor Kevin W. Irwin is a priest of the Archdiocese of New York.
 Serving on The Catholic University of America faculty for over thirty years, Msgr.
 Irwin held the Walter J. Schmitz, Chair of Liturgical Studies from 2000-2015, served as the Dean of the School of Theology and Religious Studies from 2005-2011, and currently holds the position of Ordinary Research Professor.

 Msgr.
-Irwin is the author of eighteen books on liturgy and sacraments, including Liturgy, Prayer and Spirituality (Paulist, 1984), the three volume commentary on the liturgical seasons entitled, Advent-Christmas, Lent and Easter: A Guide to Eucharist and Hours (Pueblo/Liturgical Press, 1985-1991), Liturgical Theology: A Primer (Liturgical Press, 1990), Context and Text: Method in Liturgical Theology (Liturgical Press, 1994), a work co-edited with Dr. Edmund Pellgrino entitled Preserving the Creation: Environmental Theology and Ethics (Georgetown Press, 1994, which contains Msgr.
-Irwin’s own contribution on the sacramentality of creation and the role of creation in liturgy and sacraments), Models of the Eucharist (Paulist Press, 2005), the revision of 101 Questions on the Mass (Paulist Press, 2012, orig.
+Irwin is the author of twenty-two books on liturgy and sacraments, including Liturgy, Prayer and Spirituality (Paulist, 1984), the three volume commentary on the liturgical seasons entitled, Advent-Christmas, Lent and Easter: A Guide to Eucharist and Hours (Pueblo/Liturgical Press, 1985-1991), Liturgical Theology: A Primer (Liturgical Press, 1990), Context and Text: Method in Liturgical Theology (Liturgical Press, 1994) revised edition 2018, a work co-edited with Dr. Edmund Pellgrino entitled Preserving the Creation: Environmental Theology and Ethics (Georgetown Press, 1994, which contains Msgr.
+Irwin’s own contribution on the sacramentality of creation and the role of creation in liturgy and sacraments), Models of the Eucharist (Paulist Press, 2005) revised edition 2020, the revision of 101 Questions on the Mass (Paulist Press, 2012, orig.
 1999), Serving the Body of Christ: The Magisterium on Eucharist and Ordained Priesthood (Paulist Press, 2013), and What We Have Done, What We Have Failed To Do: Assessing the Liturgical Reforms of Vatican II (Paulist Press, 2014, awarded second place by the Catholic Press Association).

 Msgr.
 Irwin’s other main research and publishing interests are on the principles of mediation and sacramentality and the role of creation in liturgy and sacraments.
 His work on creation and sacramentality in the past decade involves participation in the USCCB’s annual scholars’ conferences on ecology, the environment, and climate change, where he delivered major papers entitled “The World as God's Icon: Creation, Sacramentality and Liturgy” (1997) and “God’s Icon: Creation, Liturgy, and Spirituality” (2012, subsequently published in Environmental Justice and Climate Change, ed.
 J. Schaefer and T. Winwright, Lexington Books, 2013).
 His research in this area has also led to his current commentary work on Pope Francis’ encyclical Laudato Si’.